-- 1. Login to Horizon. - 2.
+- 1. Log into Horizon. - 2.
 From the Horizon GUI, select the appropriate project, and select Compute > Images.
-The list of existing images is displayed, as shown in Figure 4: List of Available Images on page 24.
+The list of existing images is displayed. - 3.
+Select the GigaVUE-FM image and click Launch.
+The Launch Instance dialog box is displayed. - 4.
+In the Details tab, enter the following information and Click Next.